 Infrastructure spending vs transfer payments

-The impact on wider economy also depends on how efficient the infrastructure spending is.
+The impact on the wider economy also depends on how efficient the infrastructure spending is.
 For example, if the spending helps to reduce traffic congestion, the economy will benefit from long-term supply side benefits too.
 If the infrastructure spending goes on misplaced projects, the productivity effects will be much less.
-Some economists argue, it can be difficult to find sufficient infrastructure spending projects to spend money on all at once.
+Some economists argue it can be difficult to find sufficient infrastructure spending projects to spend money on all at once.

 However, it is worth pointing out Keynes argued the primary goal of fiscal stimulus was to boost aggregate demand and policies were worth pursuing in a recession – even if it involved digging holes in the ground.

 Cutting interest rates should increase consumer spending and investment.